 I control for a number of student background characteristics, including sex, race, language and immigration indicators, and measures of socioeconomic status.
 Additional controls account for three aspects of the adolescents' education: grade level, and whether the student received special education services in the past year or help from a parent on a school project in the last four weeks.
-Descriptive statistics for students in both analytic samples are displayed in Table 3.
+Descriptive statistics for both analytic samples of students are in Table 2.